Follow Us on

 The loft is measured on a vertical axis and dictates how high or low the ball will fly from the clubface.
 A clubface will lay perpendicularly on the ground when its loft is at 0 degrees.
 Most drivers in the market have their loft ranging from 8 to 12 degrees.
 The loft adds the ball’s backspin that helps it generate lift and rise into the air.

 More backspin is created when the loft is more.
-Golfers whose swing speeds are lower at around 90mph or less should consider the best golf drivers with higher lofts of 10 degrees or more.
+Golfers whose swing speeds are lower at around 90mph or less should consider drivers with higher lofts of 10 degrees or more.
 This higher loft will enable them to optimize their launch conditions.

 On the other hand, players with higher swing speeds of over 90mph should consider lofts that are below 10 degrees.
 These lower handicap players produce more spin and distance; thus, they don’t require too much loft.